Exportation, Diligent Effort, & Disclosure

 What is a Diligent Effort?

-When is a Diligent Effort required or exempt?
+When is a Diligent Effort required?

 For more information, send an email to agent.services@fslso.com